fullcalendar/fullcalendar-docs/README.md

 The source for documentation articles are found in directories like `_docs-v1` and `_docs-v3`.

+## Reporting Problems

+See a problem with the docs?
+Create a ticket in the [main dev repo's issue tracker](https://github.com/fullcalendar/fullcalendar/issues).
+All docs-related bugs have the [docs label](https://github.com/fullcalendar/fullcalendar/issues?q=is%3Aopen+is%3Aissue+label%3ADocs).

 ## Contributing

 To make edits to the documentation please submit a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) against the `master` branch of this repo.